 Individual Achievement: Volunteers

-Here are the 2012 nominees for the Individual Achievement award for volunteers in the sector.
+Here are the 2013 nominees for Individual Achievement – Volunteer staff.

 Please note that all of these lovely images are courtesy of the nominees.

 Mark Lipscomb has had a major impact on our organisation.
 He was a founder, with Tom Wiles, and they both carried out most of the initial construction work refurbishing the old CWA building.
 He also became involved in liaising with Museum of the Riverina and M&GNSW, thus enabling a solid foundation, developing a collection policy and sourcing the financial support and materials necessary to establish the museum.

 Mark gave so much time to following up with local benefactors and then finding and applying for grants.
 More importantly, he inspired all of us to be interested in the future of the museum.

 Mark passed away in February of this year.

 John Low has had a profound, though perhaps not dramatic, impact on the Blue Mountains Historical Society through his continuing and self-deprecating but practical endeavours to promote local history, the Society, its aims and its engagement with the Blue Mountains community.

 For over 20 year’s he was the local studies librarian with Blue Mountains City Council.
 John has developed a unique perspective and exhaustive knowledge of the special history of the area and a broad network of interested folk who share his passion for preservation of our nationally significant heritage and communication of this legacy to the community of today.